GoogleCloudPlatform/community/tutorials/cloud-asset-inventory-auto-label-resources/index.md

 Deleting a project has the following consequences:

 * If you used an existing project, you will also delete any other work that you have done in the project.
-* You cannot reuse the project ID of a deleted project.
-If you created a custom project ID that you plan to use in the future, delete the resources inside the
+* You can't reuse the project ID of a deleted project.
+If you created a custom project ID that you plan to use in the future, delete the resources inside the project instead.
-*  project instead.

 To delete a project, do the following: